 The RJ-45 Ethernet ports, labeled PORT A, PORT B, PORT C, AND PORT D, are identical in their operation and usage.
 For the Janus Classic controller, all ports are capable of operating at 1000Mb (1Gb) full duplex.
-For the Janus Compact controller, Ports A and B are capable of operating at 1000Mb (1Gb) full duplex while ports C and D are capable of operating at 100 Mb full duplex.
-If connected to a device that does not support the maximum port speed, a port will auto-negotiate with the device a slower speed (100Mb or 10Mb).
+For the Janus Compact controller, Ports A and B are capable of operating at 1000Mb (1Gb) full duplex while ports C and D are capable of operating at 1000Mb (1Gb) full duplex while ports C and D are capable of operating at 1000Mb (1Gb).
 All ports can be used for multiple purposes, such as programming and monitoring, data communications with SCADA workstations and other devices, and Ethernet based I/O. Duplicate IP Address detection, broadcast/multicast storm protection and traffic rate limiting are enabled for each port.